slott56/slott56.github.io/Pelican/content/blog/2017/11/2017_11_07-python_type_hinting_generally_easy_until_you_find_your_design_flaws.rst

            return None
        return 2.2*x**1.05

-|
-| This won't fool mypy.
+This won't fool mypy.
 Sigh.
-It passes unit tests, but it's flagged as
+It passes unit tests, but it's flagged as a problem.
-  a problem.
-| We have a variety of ways of define this function.
-And that means we
-  need to think carefully about our None-aware design.
+We have a variety of ways of define this function.
+And that means we need to think carefully about our None-aware design.

-| Is this really an @overload?
+Is this really an ``@overload``?

 ::